-This is accomplished using SUNIONSTORE, which normally performs the intersection between multiple sets, and stores the result into another set.
-However, since the intersection of a single set is itself, I can copy my deck with:
+This is accomplished using SUNIONSTORE, which normally performs the union between multiple sets, and stores the result into another set.
+However, since the union of a single set is itself, I can copy my deck with:

 > sunionstore game:1:deck deck (integer) 52